Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 Children and other pets

-Corgis normally do quite well with other pets too, as long as they are properly introduced and socialized.
+Corgis usually do pretty well with other pets if properly introduced and socialized.

-If you are planning on bringing a Corgi puppy home soon, you’ll want to make sure you are completely prepared.
-Here are a few articles that might be helpful in bringing you up to speed and preparing you to be the best puppy parents:
+If you plan on bringing a Corgi puppy home soon, you’ll want to ensure you are prepared.
+Here are a few articles that might help get you up to speed and prepare you to be the best puppy parents:

 Conclusion

-Though they certainly have their shortcomings, Corgis are some of the most pert, cheerful, wonderful dogs around!
-They can make a wonderful, positive addition to any family.
+Though they certainly have their shortcomings, Corgis are some of the most part, cheerful, beautiful dogs around!
+They can make a positive addition to any family.

-If you would like to bring one home, take a look at the Corgis for sale we have on our website at Infinity Pups.
+If you want to bring one home, look at the Corgis for sale on our website at Infinity Pups.

-If you think maybe a Corgi isn’t for you and you want to check out some other options, take a look at our selection of other breeds.
+If you think a Corgi isn’t for you and you want to check out other options, look at our selection of different breeds.

 We have more information on some of our other breeds, including: